 How does the management group cooperate and communicate under pressure?
 Which leadership talent is best equipped to prioritise and delegate?
-Who takes responsibility, when the strategy fails and you only have a split second to come up with a new plan?
+Who takes responsibility, when the strategy fails?

-Take you management group through a leadership bridge simulator where the participants must cooperatively control a spaceship – Star Trek-style.
+Take your management group through a simulated experience where the participants must cooperatively control a spaceship – Star Trek-style.

 We will set up a room resembling the bridge of a spaceship with a large screen in the centre and each participant is equipped with a unique touchschreen adapted to the function.
-In that way they the Engineer has an overview of the spaceship's energy supply and controls the resource allocation while the Weapons Officer can charge and fire weapons and the Communications Officer communicates with other spaceships.
-The only function without a unique interface is the Captain who must cooperate with his or her team in order to get information and perform the necessary actions.
+In that way, the engineer has an overview of the spaceship's energy supply while the weapons officer can charge and fire weapons and the communications officer stays in touch with other spaceships.
+The captain who must cooperate with his or her team in order to get information and perform the necessary actions.
 The setup ensures an intensive and engaging framework that is tailored to test and train pivotal leadership and cooperation competencies.